gaultier/blog/cross-platform-timers.md

 Enough said.

 And this is really tricky to get right.
 For example, `malloc` is not async-signal-safe.
+By the way, you have to go out of your way to find this out, because the man page (at least on my system) does not mention anything about signals or async safety.

-Well, you think, let's just remember to not use it in signal handlers!
+Well, you think, let's just remember to not use `malloc` in signal handlers!
 Done!
 Feeling confident, we happen to call `qsort` in our signal handler.
 Should be fine, right?
-We just sort some data...
+We just sort some data in-place...
 Well, we just introduced a security vulnerability!

 That's because in glibc, the innocent looking `qsort` [calls](https://www.qualys.com/2024/01/30/qsort.txt) `malloc` under the hood!
 (And that was, in the past, the cause of `qsort` segfaulting, which I find hilarious):